openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     apply for values returned in callee-saved registers.

-    - On X86-64 the callee preserves all general purpose registers, except for R11.
+    - On X86-64 the callee preserves all general purpose registers, except for R11 and return registers, if any.
 R11 can be used as a scratch register.
-Floating-point registers (XMMs/YMMs) are not preserved and need to be saved by the caller.
+      The treatment of floating-point registers (XMMs/YMMs) matches the OS's C calling convention: on most platforms, they are not preserved and need to be saved by the caller, but on Windows, xmm6-xmm15 are preserved.

+    - On AArch64 the callee preserve all general purpose registers, except X0-X8 and X16-X18.

     The idea behind this convention is to support calls to runtime functions that have a hot path and a cold path.
 The hot path is usually a small piece